viraniaman94/sendenv/Thoughts.md

 - Help command should give them a quickstart.
 Add vault and variables and press send.
 This will generate an OTP that should be entered by receiving system.
 - To export variables permanently, write to the user's shell startup script (bashrc, zshrc etc).
 Detect the shell using $SHELL command, then use the common startup scripts.
 If none of them are present, ask user whether it should be created for them.
 - In the future, allow people to host their own relay and rendezvous servers.
+- Add autocomplete to all commands
+- Autocomplete should be dynamic - don't show existing items in the dropdown list

 ## Happy path flow